Beauty (Once Upon a Time): In Seattle

 In between the situation, Jacinda drops off Lucy's Halloween costume to Ivy, who has been tasked with taking her step-niece around the neighborhood to get candy.
 However Ivy's distraction with her cell phone just gave Lucy the opportunity to give Ivy the slip.
 Around the same time, Roni consoles Henry after trying to get used to having lost his family, but suggested that he move on and try to find happiness again by pursuing Jacinda.
 Henry then visits Jacinda at her workplace but the conversation is cut short when they learn that Ivy lost Lucy, and since Jacinda can't leave her job, Henry volunteers to help find Lucy.
 Later that night, Henry catches up with Ivy, and as they search for Lucy, Ivy tells Henry about how she feels about her mother, saying that she feels alone and always on the wrong side of things.
 Henry then figured out where to find Lucy and Ivy finds her.
 The three then returned to Mr. Clucks, but Ivy insists that Jacinda take Lucy trick or treating with Henry.

 Afterwards, Victoria confronts Weaver with blackmail if he doesn't keep Tilly on her medication, but Weaver isn't having any of this.
 During the confrontation he refers to Victoria using his old endearment word, "Dearie", implying he is now "awake" from the curse.
 Meanwhile, at Roni's, Ivy treats Henry to a few drinks as a thanks for his helpful encouragement given earlier on the bench.

 Production

-The montage of Belle and Rumple building their house together contains many visual references to Disney's 2009 animated film Up, including the process of building their house, the design of the house itself, the twin chairs, and the picnics as many years go by, culminating in Belle's collapse and death as Ellie did in the film.
+The montage of Belle and Rumple building their house together contains many visual references to the opening of Disney/Pixar's 2009 animated film Up, including the process of building their house, the design of the house itself, the twin chairs, and the picnics as many years go by, culminating in Belle's collapse and death as Ellie did in the film.
 The score in this scene is also reminiscent of Michael Giacchino's score for the film in terms of tone, instrumentation, and chord progression.

-As with “A Pirate’s Life,” both Carlyle and de Ravin knew about the outcome of their characters before production began on the episode.
+As with “A Pirate’s Life,” both Carlyle and De Ravin knew about the outcome of their characters before production began on the episode.
 This was also the third episode in the series run to reveal an LGBT character, this time being Alice/Tilly (she mentions having an ex-girlfriend).